bedoyadaniel/forensics/docs/en/tutorials/01-tutorial-learning-androidqf/index.md

     /// caption
     **Image 14**.
 Screenshot of a Windows folder with the right-click menu open and the *Open in Terminal* option highlighted
     ///

     Once in the terminal, you can execute the command with the *–help* parameter, as shown in image 15.

     ![ Screenshot of Windows Powershell terminal with the *–help* parameter executed](../../../assets/01-tutorial/15-captura-windows-androidqf-help.png "image 1")
     /// caption
     **Image 15**.
 Screenshot of Windows Powershell terminal with the *–help* parameter executed.
     ///

-    This displays a help menu in the terminal with all available parameters.
-The most important ones for conducting a forensic extraction are:
+The most important options and parameters for conducting a forensic extraction are:

 * *\-s*: If you have multiple devices connected, you can use this parameter to specify which device to analyze.

 === "Identifying devices in Linux/MacOS"

     In the case of macOS and Linux, you can list devices using adb.
 Here is a guide on [How to install ADB on macOS and Linux](https://www-xda--developers-com.translate.goog/install-adb-windows-macos-linux/?_x_tr_sl=en&_x_tr_tl=es&_x_tr_hl=es&_x_tr_pto=tc).

     The command to list devices on macOS and Linux is:

     ```shell
     adb devices
     ```

     The result is shown in image 16.

     ![ Screenshot of Linux terminal with the *adb devices* command executed](../../../assets/01-tutorial/16-captura-linux-adb-devices.png "image 1")